sbogh/os-benchmarking/README.md

 # How to Run CPU Benchmark

 The files in this repository will operate in groups.
-The CPU operations are grouped and run through the main.cpp file.
+The sets of operations are grouped and run through the main.cpp file in each folder.
 To run the benchmarks compile this file using the following in your command line:
 ```
 g++ main.cpp -o main
 ```